Prag8855/aab/content/guides/haftpflichtversicherung.md

 I have liability insurance with [Feather](/out/feather-haftpflicht), but I have not used it yet.
 I chose them for a few reasons:

-- They helped me get private health insurance before.
-I trust their services.
-- I know their founder since many years, and met him multiple times.
-I trust him.
+- Their liability insurance meets all the requirements above.
 - They speak English.
 Even their insurance contract is in English.
 I like the convenience.
+- They helped me get [private health insurance](/glossary/private%20Krankenversicherung) before.
+I trust their services.
+- I know their founder since many years, and meet him regularly.
+I trust him.
-- They are a German company, and they only serve clients in Germany.
-I trust the
+- They are a German company, based in Berlin.
-- Their liability insurance meets all the requirements above.

 ## Other types of liability insurance